-While in the Bay of Islands on New Zealand’s North Island last January we met Brent Kerehona who was midway getting his moko and allowed us to take this photo and use it here, as long as one of us was in the shot.
-The girl is my lovely niece who was visiting us at the time.
+While in the Russell in the Bay of Islands on New Zealand’s North Island last January we met Brent Kerehona.
+He was midway into getting his moko.
+He allowed us to take this photo and use it here, as long as one of us was in the shot.
+The girl is my niece who was visiting us at the time.

 Have you ever seen a moko?
 Have you been to New Zealand?

 Seven ridiculously simple tips that WILL improve your photos

 Whether you shoot with a phone or a DSLR, let me share my secrets.